G-Thomson/Manu/README.md

 ***
 New Zealand is home to a great number of native bird species, a majority being endemic to the islands.
 Many of these species are notable for their bright and beautiful plumage.

-Using photos of birds native to New Zealand, this `R` package contains a selection of colour palettes constructed by extracting distinct colours chracteristic of these birds.
+Using photos of birds native to New Zealand, this `R` package contains a selection of colour palettes constructed by extracting distinct colours characteristic of these birds.

-This package was the idea of Dr Tara McAllister ([@taramcallister4](https://twitter.com/taramcallister4)) and is implemented like the<br/> [`wesanderson`](https://github.com/karthik/wesanderson) colour paltette package, created by Karthik Ram ([@_inundata](https://twitter.com/_inundata)).
+This package was the idea of Dr Tara McAllister ([@taramcallister4](https://twitter.com/taramcallister4)) and is implemented like the<br/> [`wesanderson`](https://github.com/karthik/wesanderson) colour palette package, created by Karthik Ram ([@_inundata](https://twitter.com/_inundata)).

 <img src="man/figures/In_a_tree.jpg" width=75%/>
 <p style="font-size: 0.9rem;font-style: italic;">Photo:<a href="https://www.flickr.com/photos/60164380@N03/48549024571/in/album-72157647281732710/">"Kererū"</a> contributed by <a href="https://www.flickr.com/photos/60164380@N03/albums/72157647281732710/with/48549024571/">Tony Stoddard</a> of <a href="https://kererudiscovery.org.nz/">KererūDiscovery</a> (<a href="https://twitter.com/KereruDiscovery">@KereruDiscovery</a>)</p>